SESAME-Synchrotron/CCD/docs/source/Control.rst

 - **make** : Make is a utility used for building and managing software projects.
 It is used to automate the process of building executable programs and libraries from source code.
 The "make" utility uses a "Makefile" to define the build process.
 It is a text file that contains instructions for the "make" utility to execute.
-The "make" utility is often used in conjunction with the GCC compiler to build software projects.
-The "make" utility is included in the "Development Tools" package group.
-If you have already installed the "Development Tools" package group, you do not need to install the "make" utility separately.

 .. code-block:: bash

         # To install the make the following command:
         sudo yum install make

 - **gcc-toolset-9-make**: This package is a part of the GCC Toolset, which is a collection of development tools and libraries.
 It includes the "make" utility, which is used to manage and build software projects.
-The version number "9" in the package name refers to the specific version of the GCC Toolset.
-It is likely that this package includes GCC version 9 and the associated "make" utility.

 .. code-block:: bash